Monday, 16 February 2015

 Gothic Metal I.

-By the year of 1991 the underground metal scene, especially in Europe, was populated, mostly, with endless death metal bands, many of them copying what the leaders in charge, already have done or copying each other.
+By the year of 1991 the underground metal scene was populated, mostly, with endless number of death metal bands, many of them doing, more or less, what their contemporary leaders in charge have already done or copying each other.

 ...And then a "weird" album arrived on the stores' shelves...

-Published by Peaceville Records, it was named "Gothic" and released by the now-known band Paradise Lost.
+Published by Peaceville Records, it was named "Gothic" and released by the British band Paradise Lost.

 According to Gregor Mackintosh the album's producer statement at hearing was :